 If you’re a Class A RV owner, when did you last check your inner duels?
 Have you ever had your RV weighed?

 As I said previously, it seems that we, for the most part, take our tires for granted.
-Overweight vehicles with under-inflated tires make it more expensive to run your rig.
+Packing too much weight in our RVs with under-inflated tires will make it more expensive to run your rig.

 Tips For Better Tire Safety